kibook/s1kd-tools/EXAMPLE.md

     $ s1kd-dmrl DML-MYPRJ-NCAGE-C-2017-00001_000-01.XML

-Information not included in the DMRL entry for a CSDB object is pulled from the `defaults` file (and the `dmtypes` file for data modules).
+Information not included in the DMRL entry for a CSDB object is pulled from the `.defaults` file (and the `.dmtypes` file for data modules).

 Creating CSDB objects on-the-fly
 --------------------------------